-DEFENSIBLE SPACE AROUND STRUCTURES: Create and maintain 100 feet of defensible space around all structures (including neighbor's) by removing dry grass, brush, and other flammable materials.

-- (0-5 Feet) Remove all combustible vegetation and mulch from this zone.
-Studies have proven this is the most important zone to maintain as flying embers make this the most vulnerable zone. - (5-50 Feet) Plant drought-tolerant, fire resistive plants within 50 feet of all structures and include irrigation.
-Remove any dead vegetation as well. - (50-100 Feet) Thin out native vegetation by 50% or more.
-Remove dead vegetation, cut annual grasses and weeds to under 6 inches in height, and limb up trees 6-10 feet above shrubs or the ground. - ROADWAY, DRIVEWAY, & EASEMENT REQUIREMENTS: Provide acceptable vertical clearance of 13 feet 6 inches in height along all roadways, driveways, and easements.
-This pertains to low shrubs and bushes, which may encroach into the roadway.
-Provide 20 feet of fuel modification on both sides of roadways, driveways, and easements along with repairing and filling any potholes or large cracks.
-This will ensure a safer escape route for residents and emergency response vehicles. - EXISTING TREES: Prune existing trees back 10 feet from eaves, roof lines, chimneys, or outdoor barbecues.
-Overgrown trees play a significant role in structures lost during wildfires. - ORCHARDS, GROVES & VINEYARDS: Remove combustible debris and vegetation, including dead or downed trees from all orchards, groves, and vineyards.
+- DEFENSIBLE SPACE AROUND STRUCTURES: Create and maintain 100 feet of defensible space around all structures (including neighbor's) by removing dry grass, brush, and other flammable materials. - (0-5 Feet) Remove all combustibles from this zone including furniture, vegetation, and mulch and replant with minimal fire resistant vegetation not to exceed 18 inches in height.
+Keep roofs and gutters clear of combustible debris such as pine needles and leaf litter by cleaning as often as needed.
+Install non-combustible gutter screens as well.
+Studies have proven this zone to be the most important and vulnerable from flying embers. - (5-50 Feet) Only plant drought-tolerant, fire-resistive vegetation within 50 feet of all structures.
+Make sure new shrubs do not exceed 10 feet in height and trees do not exceed 30 feet in height.
+Irrigation is required in this zone.
+Prune existing trees back 10 feet from eaves, roof lines, chimneys, or outdoor barbeques.
+Overgrown trees play a significant role in significant role in significant.

+- > ORCHARDS, GROVES & VINEYARDS: Remove combustible debris and vegetation, including dead or downed trees from all orchards, groves, and vineyards.
 Maintain a clear 10-foot wide firebreak down to bare mineral soil around the perimeter.
-Disc grasses and weeds in between rows to bare mineral soil as well. - EUCALYPTUS FORESTS & OAK WOODLANDS: Remove all dead, dying, and diseased trees from the forest or woodland.
+Disc grasses and weeds in between rows to bare mineral soil as well. - ➤ EUCALYPTUS FORESTS & OAK WOODLANDS: Remove all dead, dying, and diseased trees from the forest or woodland.
 This includes all trees and vegetation that have experienced decline from insects or disease.
-Limb up all trees so that there is a 6-10 foot separation from the lowest tree branch to the understory vegetation.
-Ideally, these trees should be removed the entire property, not just within defensible space. - PALM FRONDS: Remove all dead and dying palm fronds within 100 feet of a structure or 30 feet of a roadway.
-Palm fronds readily ignite and become huge flying embers in a wildfire.
-Remove fibrous tissues from the trunk and crown of palm trees along with leaf bases from trunks.
+Limb up all trees so that there is at least 6 feet of separation from the lowest tree branch to the understory vegetation.
+Ideally, these trees should be removed the entire property, not just within defensible space.

-➤ MULCH & WOOD CHIPS: Combustible ground covers such as mulch shall be kept at a minimum 12 inches from a structure and shall not exceed 4-6 inches in depth.
-If possible, keep all mulch 5 feet from a structure, as this is the most vulnerable zone in regards to embers.